 Today - A True Community Arts Center

 Just as the city and audience have evolved with the times, the Boch Center, as guardian of the Wang and Shubert Theatres (and from 2012-15, the Center also managed the historic Emerson Colonial Theatre), has changed to meet the needs of its community.
 Uniquely using a Balanced Scorecard (a Fortune 500 management framework), strategy map, and strategic dashboard, the Boch Center ensures that our Theatres and programs stay relevant to the community we serve.
-Today, the Boch Center is considered a best practice institution and nonprofit arts leader—click here to see a full listing of recent awards and recognition.
+Today, the Boch Center is considered a best practice institution and nonprofit arts leader.
 With the belief that arts make and keep us a civilized nation, the Boch Center is dedicated to providing high-quality, diverse and culturally relevant arts and entertainment, and arts education programming for New England residents and visitors.